neelsmith/latin101/docs/oldnews/index.md

 ## Week at a glance

 - Week of **Oct.
+19-25**:  Workshop on composition 2.
+Introduce the present indicative, and all three persons of present, imperfect and perfect indicative; verb synopses.
+- Week of **Oct.
 12-16**:  prepositional phrases; the gerundive and expressions of purpose.
 - Week of **Oct.
 5-9**: Small-group and full-class workshops on composition assignment 1 and translation assignment 2.
 - Week of **Sept.
 14-18**: Adjectives, pronouns and proper names in Hyginus.
 One self-corrected exercise ([adjectives and pronouns](../assignments/demonstratives/exercise/)); one exercise submitted as a Google form ([identify that character!](../assignments/prosopography/))